superise-is-near/superise-ui/README.md

-## Surprise
+## Superise
-Surprise is a tool to manage social meida giveaways.
+Superise is a tool to manage social meida giveaways.
 It's built on top of the NEAR protocol.

 ## Start the project